RPeraltaJr/web-template/README.md

 # Web Template
-A modular template for building web sites or applications
+A modular template using PHP that lets you split sections (components) into independent, reusable pieces, and think about each piece in isolation.

 ## Prerequisites
 The following tools are required to get started.